mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/mobile-apps.md

 ## Examples

-These are some examples of how to use the command.
+Here are some examples of how to use the `mdsp mobile-apps` command:

 ```text